Dominican Republic: Spring Break Global Health Initiative™ (Ages 14-17)

 The Dominican Republic has a rich culture that combines African, indigenous and European traditions.
 Learn about the vibrant Dominican culture through interactions with its lively merengue and bachata music and various cultural workshops.
 In addition, through service and evening seminars, you’ll gain a deeper understanding of how health, environmental and community insecurities intersect.

-Glide over crystal blue water via boat and dive into the sea for snorkeling over multicolored coral and fish.
+Glide over crystal blue water via boat, dive into the sea, and snorkel over multicolored coral and fish.
 You’ll also visit a beautiful ecological park, where you can explore mystical blue cenotes and swim in a natural cave.
 Spend an afternoon on a secluded tropical beach, a prime location for enjoying the sand and sun; shop for souvenirs from local craftsmen.

 Home Base is a rustic ecolodge built from local materials in the style of the Taíno people.
 The beach is just a short walk away, and students have access to a swimming pool onsite.
 Students will share rooms with roommates, and have shared bathrooms with cold-water showers.
 Food will be healthy and locally sourced, including meats, beans, rice, vegetables and fresh fruit.